 You could have all the data in the world but still have no clue what’s going on within the wires, devices, and storage of your company.
 Data doesn't have value unless you know how or why something happened.

 To relate this more easily to you, think of this as if you’re reviewing an x-ray of your leg after you broke it.
-A doctor can take as many x-rays as he wants, but if he doesn’t explain them to you, it holds little to no value.
+A doctor can take as many X-rays as he wants, but if he doesn’t explain them to you, they hold little to no value.

 On the contrary, if you don’t explain to the doctor how you broke your leg in the first place, he might not know the best ways to treat you.